scrtlabs/protocol/docs/source/SecretContracts.rst

 Callback
   This is a public function automatically called by the worker (the ``onlyEnigma()`` modifier) after the callable function is completed.
 It is responsible for committing the results and altering the contract state.
-In this example, we input the ``_address`` weâ€™ve obtained from the ``callable``, store it as the ``richestMillionaire`` state variable, and emit the ``CallbackFinished`` event.
+In this example, we input the ``_address`` we have obtained from the ``callable``, store it as the ``richestMillionaire`` state variable, and emit the ``CallbackFinished`` event.
 The output of the final event is important, as it is possible to set up an event watcher within the front-end to perform a task upon successful completion.